 (Matthew 10:34)

-At first glance, it sounds jarring—even contradictory.
-Is this not the Prince of Peace (Isaiah 9:6)?
+At first glance, that sounds very jarring and non-Christian—even contradictory perhaps to what the Bible teaches.
+Is this not from the Prince of Peace (Isaiah 9:6)?
 The same Jesus who taught us to love enemies (Matthew 5:44), forgive lavishly (Matthew 18:21–22), and put away the literal sword (Matthew 26:52)?

 Yes—and precisely because of that, this passage must be read carefully, reverently, and in context.